Leicester City F.C.: Decline in the early 21st century (2000–2008)

-Rise back to Premier League and change of ownership (2008–2015)
+Rise back to Premier League and King Power takeover (2008–2015)

-The 2008–09 campaign was Leicester's first season outside the top two levels of English football, but they hit this nadir only seven years before becoming the 2015–16 Premier League champions – one of the fastest ever rises to the top of the English football league system.
-Following relegation to the third tier the previous season, Leicester returned to the Championship at the first attempt in 2008–09, finishing as champions of League One after a 2–0 win at Southend United, with two matches in hand.
-The 2009–10 season saw Leicester's revival under manager Nigel Pearson continue, as the club finished fifth and reached the Championship play-offs in their first season back in the second tier.
-Though coming from 2–0 down on aggregate, away to Cardiff City, to briefly lead 3–2, they eventually lost to a penalty shoot-out in the play-off semi-final.
-At the end of the season, Pearson left Leicester to become the manager of Hull City, claiming he felt the club seemed reluctant to keep him, and that Paulo Sousa had been the club's guest at both play-off games, hinting at a possible replacement.
-On 7 July 2010, Sousa was confirmed as Pearson's replacement.
+Following relegation, the 2008–09 League One campaign was Leicester's first season outside the top two levels of English football, but they hit this nadir only seven years before becoming the 2015–16 Premier League champions – one of the fastest ever rises to the top of the English football league system.
+Leicester returned to the Championship at the first attempt in 2008–09, finishing as champions of League One after a 2–0 win at Southend United, with two matches still to play.
+The 2009–10 season saw Leicester's revival under manager Nigel Pearson continue.
+The club finished in 5th place and reached the Championship play-offs in their first season back in the second tier.
+In the first leg match at home to Cardiff City, they lost 0–1.
+In the second leg match away from home, though coming from 2–0 down on aggregate to briefly lead 3–2, they eventually lost to a penalty shoot-out.
+At the end of the season, Pearson left Leicester to become the manager of Hull City, claiming he felt the club seemed reluctant to keep him, and citing that Paulo Sousa's appearance at both play-off games hinted at a possible replacement.
+On 7 July 2010, Sousa was confirmed as Pearson's successor.

-In August 2010, following an agreement on a three-year shirt sponsorship deal with the Thai duty-free retailers King Power, Mandarić sold the club to the Thai-led consortium Asian Football Investments (AFI), fronted by King Power chairman and CEO Vichai Srivaddhanaprabha and his son Aiyawatt.
-Mandarić, who remained an investor in AFI, was retained as club chairman.
+In August 2010, after securing a three-year shirt sponsorship agreement with the Thai duty-free retailer King Power, Mandarić sold the club to Asian Football Investments (AFI), a Thai-led consortium headed by King Power owner Vichai Srivaddhanaprabha (then known as Vichai Raksriaksorn) and his son, Aiyawatt.
+Mandarić, who remained an investor in AFI, continued to serve as the club's chairman.

-On 1 October 2010, after a poor start that saw Leicester bottom of the Championship with only one win from their first nine league matches, Paulo Sousa was sacked with immediate effect.
-Two days later, Sven-Göran Eriksson, who had been approached by the club after a 6–1 defeat to bottom-of-the-table Portsmouth two weeks earlier, was appointed as his replacement, signing a two-year contract.

-On 10 February 2011, Vichai, representing the Thai-based Asian Football Investments consortium, was appointed chairman of the club following Mandarić’s departure in November to take over Sheffield Wednesday.
+On 1 October 2010, after a poor start to the season which saw the club bottom of the Championship with only one win from their first nine league matches, Leicester parted company with Paulo Sousa with immediate effect.
+Two days later on 3 October 2010, Sven-Göran Eriksson, who had been approached by the club after a 6–1 defeat to bottom-of-the-table Portsmouth two weeks earlier, was appointed as Sousa's replacement on a two-year contract.
+On 10 February 2011, Vichai Srivaddhanaprabha, representing the Thai-based Asian Football Investments (AFI) consortium, was appointed chairman of the club following Mandarić's departure in November 2010 to take over at Sheffield Wednesday.